 3. Convert Your Landing Pages

 Your website is your lead conversion magnet when it comes to converting social media to sales in business.
 If your landing pages are not ready for the leads to come in, it’s considered a lost lead!

 Is your website ready for the buzz of social?

 Your landing pages should have calls to action, like social share buttons on each page.
 Each landing page should link (appropriately) to each social network.

-Any piece of content created needs to have a share button attached to it as well!
+Any piece of content created needs to have a share button attached to it.
+Sharing is caring.

 You will need to consult your Google Analytics of your website to know where the best place to format your content will be.
 This could be on certain areas of your content and not others.